 Aberbeeg was taken over by Messrs Budd & Company in 1902.

 During the early part of the 1900s there were on average 300 men working at the colliery.

-In 1913 the colliery converted the machinery to electricity.
+In 1913 the Aberbeeg Colliery began to convert the machinery to electricity.

 The Aberbeeg Colliery (North) was closed in 1926.

 The Aberbeeg Colliery Owners 1862-1926.

 Mr William Webb Colliery Proprietor and Brewer, Aberbeeg.

 Mr William Webb was born in Tipton, Staffordshire in November 1805, not long after the family left Staffordshire for Pontypool, South Wales.
 In 1825 he married Miss Harriett Walker the daughter of Mr Richard Walker, Ironmaster Abertillery.
 In the 1830s he joined into a Brewing, Maltsters, Wine and Spirit Merchants (Trevethin) partnership with Mr James Cadman and Mr George Arblaster but this was dissolved in November 1836.